St Johns Church Arrowtown is a congregation of the Wakatipu Community Presbyterian Church located on the corner of Durham and Berkshire Streets.

 Discoverers helps our pre-school kids and their families connect to God, find their place in His big story, and respond to Him through the power of the Holy Spirit.
 This is done in a fun and creative way where they discover that God made them, God love them, and God is with them.

-Explorers (Primary Kids)
+Epic (Primary Kids)

-Our Explorers programme invites primary kids to explore the Story beneath all the stories in the Bible.
+Our Epic programme invites primary kids to explore the Story beneath all the stories in the Bible.
 We want out kids to know that the Bible isn’t a book of rules.
 Or a book of heroes.
 The Bible is most of all a story of how God loves his children and comes to rescue them.
 From Noah to Moses to the great King David, every story points to a Child.
 The one upon whom everything would depend.

 Kids are encouraged to explore for themselves the one who is at the center of God’s great rescue story — and at the center of their story, too.
 And as they do to develop and grow in their relationship with Jesus.